 Who we are

-We're a collective of LGBTQ Korean community members with over 20 years of experience as educators, organizers, and advocates.
-We're inclusive of parents of LGBTQ Koreans, faith leaders, bisexual, trans and gender non-conforming folks, immigrant and undocumented individuals, adoptees and mixed race people.
+We're a volunteer-led collective of LGBTQ+ Korean community members with over 20 years of experience as educators, organizers, and advocates.
+We're inclusive of parents of LGBTQ+ Koreans, faith leaders, bisexual, trans and gender non-conforming folks, immigrant and undocumented individuals, adoptees, and mixed-race people.